 This has similarities to yeast beer, but it is technically not identical to it, although the terms are frequently confused.
 This beer is simply beer that’s not filtered instead of beer that fresh yeast’s been added to.
 It can be gold, dark or half dark, sweet or bitter or high or low alcohol.
 This is frequently an accurate indication of quality, traditional lager from Czech.

 Polotmavý ležák (Half dark)

-Dissimilar to Pilsner style brews, that normally need very soft water, half dark beers can be produced with bigger carbonate levels and can contain dark malt and caramel to varying degrees, along with Pilsner malt.
+Dissimilar to Pilsner style brews, which normally need very soft water, half dark beers can be produced with higher carbonate levels and contain dark malt and caramel to varying degrees, along with Pilsner malt.
 Exceptionally clear and red/amber in colour, they’re possibly nearest to the lagers from Vienna introduced by Anton Dreher in the nineteenth century: 4.5 to 5.5 percent alcohol, a slightly toasted texture and some substantial malt complexity along with a balanced hop after-taste.
 A big-gravity variation, polotmavé speciál is the equivalent to the Märzen from Germany.

 Plzeňské pivo (Pilsner)